Updated: Jul 18

 I struggle with this.
-In an overpopulated dying world, where SO many children are orphaned— am I an asshole for wanting one of my own?
+In an overpopulated dying world, where SO many children are orphaned— am I an asshole for (one day) wanting one of my own?
 Wanting to mash the love of my life’s face with mine and see what happens?
-Part of me can't help but think, yes.
-Instinctual, but selfish when I look at it on a global scale.
-Or is that a fear based excuse masked as empathy because there is an at least 50/50 chance I'm leaving my child to eventually fend for itself in a potentially post-apolopytic world.
+Well, I guess we're mashing other things, but you get the picture.
+Part of me can't help but think, yes, I am an asshole!
+Of course it's instinctual to want a child of my own, but when I look at it on a global scale, it's selfish.
+Or is that a fear based excuse masked as empathy because there is an at least 50/50 chance I'm leaving my child to eventually fend for itself in a potentially post-apocolipytic world?
 But then there is the, "I could know a fulfillment and love unknown in my soul until a child of my own."
 Valid.
-Cosmic knowledge, achievement unlocked.
-Perhaps even this soul I bring into the world helps to SAVE it?!
+Cosmic knowledge, achievement unlocked!
+Perhaps even, this soul I bring into the world helps to SAVE it?!
 I'm not condemning it, I am allowing it to flourish!

 Love to me is wanting your partner to be happy, while they mutually want the same for you.
 Only the best for you, buckaroo.
 Unfettered love.
-“Unconditional love is love given free form obligation or expectation.
+“Unconditional love is love given free from obligation or expectation.
 It is love given without wanting, or expecting anything in return”.
 And boy does it feel GREAT! *sings* FREEDOooOoM!
 Love without expectation.
 Love for the sake of Love and Joy and Happiness?!
 Sign me up!
 Unconditional love is innately respectful, ethical, loyal, unending, boundless and rooted in truth.
 It is trust, because it is you living your truth.
 Bad can come from actions made out of fear or baggage (rooted in fear), but not love.
 In love there is only… you guessed it!
 LOVE!
 Unconditional love is pure.
 You see and accept one another as-is baby!
-We do not own one another, hence we have no attachment, we just get to enjoy loving, in this present moment, to our little heart content!
+We do not own one another, hence we have no attachment, we just get to enjoy loving, in this present moment, to our little heart's content!
 It’s a radical idea!
 It takes out the ego and fear from the toxic bile society feeds us.
 I am mine and you are yours, but we can grow together.

 “If you love a flower, don’t pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.”
 Osho

 I had a friend who would say “I love you” all the time to her boyfriend and he’d not say it back.
 I brought it up and she replied, “I don’t say I love you so he’ll say it back.
 I say it because it’s my truth and loving him brings me joy.
 When he’s ready to say it he will.
 But my love is not conditioned, it just is.
 It's what makes me happy”.
 He did eventually start saying it, but that lesson stuck with me.
 I started doing things more thing BECAUSE I WANTED TO, regardless of the return.
 I started taking care of my Dad because it brought me peace!
 If I liked someone, I’d ask them out.
 If they ghosted me I’d MAKE DAMN SURE they did.
 You don’t lose self-respect if it’s what makes YOU feel better.
 YOU DO YOU.
 End of story.

 Now that’s not to say relationships are not compromises.
 They are.
 You love them and wish for their wellbeing and happiness, that's the whole point.
 That’s the innate respect, ethical, and loyal part to unconditional love.
 You are not turning a blind eye to their faults or allowing abuse though.
 That’s not love, remember?
 Fear cannot exist where there is love.
 Dark cannot exist in light and visa versa.
 You are building this together, growing together.
 With that said, the kids conversation is a pretty big one that should be agreed upon.
 It’s a little hard to compromise that one.